 To analyze the quantitative data accurately, you’ll need to use specific statistical methods such as:

-• Secondary quantitative research plays a crucial role in validating data collected through primary quantitative research.
+Secondary quantitative research is crucial in validating data collected through primary quantitative research.
 It helps reinforce or challenge existing findings.

 Here are five commonly used secondary quantitative research methods: